-Zach joined GRID Alternatives in 2006 and built the organization's national fundraising and communications efforts, and now is helping drive GRID's long-term strategy and new initiatives.
-Prior to joining GRID, Zach worked in the affordable housing field in the areas of project development, fundraising, and community services, including launching and running community technology centers at affordable housing complexes in the Bay Area and Providence, Rhode Island, and helping fund and develop housing facilities for low-income seniors and homeless families in Oakland and Richmond.
-He holds a degree in Economics and History from Brown University, and serves on the Board of Directors of Rising Sun Energy Center, a leading workforce development organization that provides employment and training programs for youth and adults, while providing no-cost energy efficiency audits and upgrades, in 20 Northern California communities across six counties.
+Zach Franklin joined GRID Alternatives in 2006 and has helped grow it into a nationally recognized organization.
+As part of GRID's vision of a transition to clean, renewable energy that includes everyone, Zach launched and leads the organization's expanding clean mobility work.
+This initiative, initially focused in California, works to make electric vehicles more accessible to the communities GRID serves through investments from the California Air Resources Board (CARB) in low-carbon transportation equity programs, and SB 1275, the California Charge Ahead Initiative.
+Prior to joining GRID, Zach worked in the affordable housing field in the areas of project development, fundraising, and community services, including launching and running community technology centers at affordable housing complexes in the Bay Area and Providence, Rhode Island and developing housing facilities for low-income seniors and homeless families in Oakland and Richmond.
+He holds a degree in Economics and History from Brown University and serves on the Board of Directors of Rising Sun Center for Opportunity, a leading workforce development organization based in Oakland.

 Anna has broad experience in the solar industry as a site supervisor, hands-on trainer, and design and installation technician.
 In the private sector, she managed over $4M in residential and small commercial PV projects.
 She has worked on renewable energy projects and environmental justice campaigns in the Philippines, Haiti, and Costa Rica but is honored to share her skills locally to help democratize access to renewable energy and energy efficiency solutions and training.
 Anna has a degree in Electrical Engineering from MIT and is proud to represent among other women who are NABCEP Certified Installers in California.